haiku/website/content/guides/uefi_booting.md

   * Choose a GPT disk system on the target device.
   * Create a small (32 MiB is more than enough) partition at the start of the disk.
     * "EFI system data" type.
-    * Format as FAT32, label "UEFI"
+    * Format as FAT32, label "EFIBOOT"
   * Create a Haiku partition (generally > 8 GiB is a good size)
     * Format as BeFS, label "Haiku"